Geodan/pg2b3dm/README.md

 ## History

+2023-11-13: release 1.8.5, fix for dataset with geometries on 1 location

 2023-10-25: release 1.8.4, add -r --refinement option

 2023-10-17: release 1.8.3, tileset.json asset version from 1.0 to 1.1, database connection timeout removed